01225 782 216

 © 2025 West of England Water Softeners.
 All rights reserved.

-This website uses cookies so that we can provide you with the best user experience possible.
-Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.
+Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and can help our team understand which sections of the website you find most interesting and useful.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

-If you disable this cookie, we will not be able to save your preferences.
-This means that every time you visit this website you will need to enable or disable cookies again.
+This means that every time you visit our website you will need to enable or disable cookies again and add any personal information again.